ericwbailey/ericwbailey.website/source/published/re-selling-your-extension.md

 Next is the first paragraph of the email:

 > I am Katie Overton from Chrome Extensions UK store.
-I emailed you last week and just wanted to follow up about the monetization of your extension Snake People to Snake People using our Premium Bing Hosted Product.
+I emailed you last week and just wanted to follow up about the monetization of your extension Millenials to Snake People using our Premium Bing Hosted Product.

 If “Katie” was a little smarter, they’d update, “I am Katie Overton from Chrome Extensions UK store” to further reinforce the narrative of previous contact—possibly updating it to be something that is more natural-feeling, but also reinforces their fake-official Google employee status.